bergzand/RIOT/examples/suit_update/README.md

 ```

 As shown above, two storage locations are available, `.ram.0` and `.ram.1`.
+While two slots are available, in this example only the content of the `.ram.0`
+slot will be updated.

 - The `storage-content` command can be used to display a hex dump command of one
   of the storage locations.
 It requires a location string, an offset and a